nheyr08/Computer-Vision/README.md

 For more options, see the command line help:

     python main.py --help
+Feel free to add your pictures to test the program!
+For any issues welcome to open a PR and Don't forget to star if you find this repository helpful~

+## Reference

 The implementation is strongly based on the 2007 paper **Automatic Panoramic Image Stitching using Invariant Features** by Matthew Brown and David G. Lowe : <http://matthewalunbrown.com/papers/ijcv2007.pdf>